jmhammond/mathsquirrel.com/content/calc/chapter5/section3/index.md

 title: section 5.3
 mathjax: true
 showbreadcrumbs: true
-showtoc: true
+showTableOfContents: true
 tocopen: false
+showDate: false
 ---

-Section 5.3 Volumes by Cylinders
+Volumes by Cylinders
 <!--more-->

 In this section, we're still revolving regions over an axis, but rather than constructing our region as accumulating circles, this time we're accumulating *cylinders*.